Are American Missionaries Still Relevant Overseas?

 “The harvest is plentiful but the workers are few."

-The Missionaries other countries are sending out shouldn't be seen as "replacements" for American Missionaries, but instead should bee seen as "Adding to the Team of Christ-followers", who are working together, in common cause, to take the Gospel to every corner of our globe.
+The missionaries that other countries are sending out shouldn't be seen as "replacements" for American missionaries, but instead should be seen as "Adding to the team of Christ-followers," who are working together, in common cause, to take the Gospel to every corner of our globe.

 Changing Roles